mrsaxmannjr/VSCode-ing/readme.md

-# How to VSCode/Atomize VSCode
+# How to VSCode - a quick guide for VSCode noobs and/or how to transition to VSCode from Atom

 ## Objectives
 - [X] Install VSCode from the CLI